Encoding many-valued logic in $\lambda$-calculus

 \section{Encoding many-valued logic in $\lambda$-calculus}

 In this section we will extend the familiar Church encoding of Boolean logic to many-valued logic using ideas from B\"ohm trees and infinitary $\lambda$-calculus.
-A precise reference to the original Church encoding we don't know.
+We don't know precise reference to the original Church encoding.
 As Landin remarks in~\cite{Landin1964Mechanical}: \begin{quotation}In particular Church and Curry, and McCarthy and the ALGOL 60 authors, are so large a part of the history of their respective disciplines as to make detailed attributions inevitably incomplete and probably impertinent.\end{quotation} Berarducci and B\"ohm have vastly generalised the Church encoding~\cite{BohmBerarducci1985}.